About the Commissioner

 About the Small Business Commissioner

-Prior to that, John was the Chief Executive Officer of the Motor Trade Association of South Australia for eight years where he played the lead role in assisting members in the areas of advocacy at state and federal levels, industrial relations, industry information, and environmental education.
-He was responsible for the MTA's Registered Training Organisation and Group Training Scheme which employed more than 550 apprentices and trainees.
+John was the Chief Executive Officer of the Motor Trade Association of South Australia for over eight years between 2005 and 2014 where he played the lead role in assisting members in the areas of advocacy at state and federal levels, industrial relations, industry information, and environmental education.
+He was responsible for the MTA’s Registered Training Organisation and Group Training Scheme which employed more than 550 apprentices and trainees.

 He has held a number of board positions including:

 - President of Group Training Australia (SA);

 - Founding Director of Auto Skills Australia – the automotive industry’s national training body; and

 - Councillor on the National Motor Vehicle Theft Reduction Council.

 - Interim TAFESA Director April 2018 – December 2018